Understanding Your Finances

-One of the first steps in the homebuying process is fully understanding your finances.
-It’s important and necessary to help you determine how much you can afford.
+One of the first steps in homebuying is understanding your finances, because it helps you determine what you can afford.

 Start by asking yourself the following questions and gather all your supporting documentation: